anktsrkr/anktsrkr.github.io/content/post/semantic-kernel/getting-started-with-ollama-and-semantic-kernel.md

 {{< image classes="center nocaption fancybox" src="/images/semantic-kernel/ollama.gif" title="ollama" >}}

 The UI is a chat application built using Blazor which supports thinking step as well, will explain it in detail in some future post.
-For now, you can see that we are able to get the response from the LLM using Foundry Local and Semantic Kernel.
+For now, you can see that we are able to get the response from the LLM using Ollama and Semantic Kernel.

 Probably, you have noticed that the follow up question do not makes sense if the user is not providing any context.
 Since we are using `ChatHistory` to keep track of the chat history, we can use it to provide context to the LLM.